FlorisDevreese/Flutter-CI-CD/README.md

 This project has the following goals:
 - Setup a CI/CD pipeline for a flutter app that builds an Android and an IOS app
-- Show that you can build the IOS app without a physical macOS device
+- Show that you can build the IOS app **without** a physical macOS device
 - Provide inspiration/templates for setting up CI/CD pipelines for your flutter project
+- Show how to link your app to Firebase

 This project uses the following technologies:
 - Azure DevOps for setting up the pipelines